 Attractions and shopping malls

-From 20 October 2021, only fully vaccinated people and children under 12 years old will be allowed to enter attractions, shopping malls and large standalone stores.
+Only people with a cleared status and children under 12 years old will be allowed to enter attractions, shopping malls, libraries and large standalone stores.
 However, people who are medically ineligible for all vaccines will be given “special concession” to enter such places.

-However, unvaccinated people will be allowed to enter a large standalone store if the store is a supermarket.
-Unvaccinated people will also be allowed to enter shopping malls to obtain medical and childcare-related services if they are able to provide proof of their medical appointment, or a letter of support from the pre-school or childcare centre, respectively.
+Unvaccinated people will still be allowed to enter a large standalone store if the store is a supermarket.
+They will also be allowed to enter shopping malls to obtain medical and childcare-related services if they are able to provide proof of their medical appointment, or a letter of support from the pre-school or childcare centre, respectively.

 Religious services may take place with: